taro-rb/taro/README.md

 ### How do I render API docs?

 Rendering docs is outside of the scope of this project.
-You can use the OpenAPI export to generate docs with tools such as RapiDoc, ReDoc, or Swagger UI.
+You can use the OpenAPI export to generate docs with tools such as RapiDoc, ReDoc, Swagger UI, and [many others](https://tools.openapis.org/categories/documentation.html).

 ### How do I use context in my types?